Now's a great time to watch our rave-reviewed film, "Is Anybody Listening?" Here's a recent review:

-"Isaac Pope: The Spirit of an American Century" received a special award from the Congressional Black Caucus Veterans Braintrust!
+"Isaac Pope: The Spirit of an American Century" received a special U.S. Congressional award after being nominated by the Congressional Black Caucus Veterans Braintrust!
 Co-chairs of the CBC are Representatives Sanford Bishop, Jr. (D-GA), Eddie Bernice Johnson (D-TX) and Anthony Brown (D-MD), and Veterans Braintrust founder and intrepid and tireless director is Ron E. Armstead!
 The award was presented on Capitol Hill on September 13, 2019.

 JUST OUT AS AN AUDIOBOOK!
 When Johnny and Jane Come Marching Home: How All of Us Can Help Veterans.